Main Office Information

 Phone: (617) 627-2529

-Kei Kawashima-Ginsberg is the Lead Researcher at CIRCLE.
-As Lead Researcher, Kei oversees various research projects and produces reports for various audiences.
-Kei is particularly interested in providing organizations and communities with research that would help increase civic and political engagement opportunities for diverse groups of youth, and writes about civic development programs and opportunities for marginalized youth.
+Kei Kawashima-Ginsberg is the Deputy Director of CIRCLE.
+Kei oversees CIRCLE’s core research projects and produces resources and reports for various audiences, including peer-reviewed articles, reports, and fact sheets.
+With a background in positive youth development and interest in diverse and marginalized youth, Kei is especially interested in providing organizations and communities with research that would help increase civic and political engagement opportunities for diverse groups of youth.
 Kei also works with practitioners by providing consultation to staff at Tisch College and community partners about community-university collaboration and community-based research.
-Kei earned her Ph.D. in Clinical Psychology from Loyola University Chicago and has extensive experience in working with youth of diverse backgrounds both as a researcher and a practitioner.
+Kei earned her Ph.D. in Clinical Psychology from Loyola University Chicago and has extensive experience in working with youth of diverse backgrounds both as a researcher and practitioner.

 Youth Coordinator & Researcher